 - Insurance industry

-Regulatory compliance means being following the regulations set out by regulators.
+Regulatory compliance means following the regulations set out by regulators.
 It is in a state where the regulatory requirements are met to the whole extent, as required by regulatory agencies.
-Meeting regulatory requirements is a principal requirement for everyone who is part of an industry that is regulated.
+Meeting regulatory requirements is a principal requirement for everyone who is part of an regulated industry.
 The regulatory agencies make these regulations across the world, whose intention of making these regulations is to ensure the quality of products made by organizations in their industry.

 AML Compliance Officer